MosesKinoti9/pdsnd_github/README.md

 US Bikeshare Project for Udacity Nanodegree Program ( Programming for Data Science with Python)

 ### Description
-PyEx is a CLI program that is interactive and personalized to the user allowing them to query data from three cities: chicago, new york and washington and filter according to various criteria: day, month and/or both.
-It is also personalized to the user and uses the user's name throughpout the program as well as all input data given.

-### Files used
-The data files used include: chicago.csv, new_york_city.csv, washington.csv .
-They are al under the file "data files" in the repository.
-Date:

-Saturday, 4th December 2021

-Title:

-US Bikeshare Project (Udacity Nanodegree Programming for Data Science using Python)

-Description:

 PyEx is a CLI program that takes US bikeshare data and enables analysis of data with ease by the user.
 The program is personalized to the user and data can be filtered according to certain variables: day, month and/or both.

 The program also has a personalized feel as the user's string name and other input string values are used throughout the program to make it as fun and interactive as possible.